 Some species of mosquitoes are able to transmit diseases to humans.
 Female mosquitoes feed on the blood of humans and other animals.

-If a mosquito is infected with a disease like West Nile virus, there is a potential that they spread that disease to the animals they feed on.
+If a mosquito is infected with a disease like West Nile virus, it's possible they could spread it to the animals they feed on.

 Reduce Mosquitoes